PoziWorld/PoziTone/README_en.md

 --------

 1. Go to a [PoziTone in the Chrome Web Store](https://chrome.google.com/webstore/detail/pozitone/bdglbogiolkffcmojmmkipgnpkfipijm/details?hl=en) page.
-2. Click on “FREE”.
+2. Click on “ADD TO CHROME”.
-3. Then “Add”.
+3. Then “Add extension”.

 Done!

 ### For Opera

-1. Go to a [PoziTone in the Opera extensions catalog](https://addons.opera.com/en/extensions/details/pozitone/?display=en_US) page.
+1. Go to a [PoziTone in the Opera add-ons catalog](https://addons.opera.com/en/extensions/details/pozitone/?display=en_US) page.
 2. Click on “Add to Opera”.

 Done!